hagsfdf/aws-bigdata/udemy/3-storage.md

     - consumes WCU
 - UpdateItem - update data in DynamoDB (partial update of attributes)
     - possibility to use atomic counters and increase them

+> small note: atomic counter?
+A numeric attribute that is incremented in case of update.
+You can use it to track the number of visitors to a website (with a possibility to overcounting or downcounting)

 - Conditional Writes:
     - accept a write / update only if conditions are respected / otherwise reject
-    - Helps with concurrent access to itmes
+    - Helps with concurrent access to items
     - no performance impact

 ### Deleting Data